In 1990, Maya White Sparks (then known as Toni White) founded the Spiral Grove with the help of an eclectic group of earth-loving

 for their contributions to our community.)

-Over the past few years, with the leadership of the Board and our current President, Willow Rainbow Crone, the community
+Over the past [number of years], with the leadership of the Board and [a past President, Willow Rainbow Crone],

 and by-laws.
 The Grove’s Visioning and Manifestation Committee, with the leadership of Cellina Rhiannon Whiteflame and

 Glasshawk, has been meeting and articulating the many projects the community would like to see, e.g. a self-sustaining, model

 eco-village to educate people in green living; a spiritual school; interfaith temple; an archives, library, and research center;

 holistic health education and services; green burials; wildlife preserves, crisis hotline, day care center; art and music